hhyleung/hhyleung.github.io/_cheatsheets/splunk-fundamentals-1.md

 ---
 title: "Splunk Fundamentals 1"
-date: 2021-01-23
 excerpt: "Splunk Fundamentals 1 Course Cheatsheet"
+last_modified_at: 2021-01-23
+tags:
+  - Splunk
 ---

-# Key points
+## Key points
 - boolean order: `NOT` -> `OR` -> `AND`
-- deployed with search and home app
+- default deployed with search and home app
 - `top` and `rare` return 10 results
 - field names are case sensitive, field values are not
 - `@` round down to nearest time unit
 - jobs are available for 10 mins by default, should schedule report for longer lifetime
 - interesting fields: in at least 20% of resulting events
-- `!=` must have value, `NOT` includes those without value (null or field does not exist at all)
+- `!=` field must have value, `NOT` includes those without value (null or field does not exist at all)
 - `dedup` remove duplicates
+- zooming in and out the timeline re-executes the search, click and drag does not
 - Splunk Cloud is Splunk Enterprise as a scalable service
-- Premium enhanced solutions: user behaviour analytics, IT service intelligence, enterprise security
+- premium enhanced solutions: user behaviour analytics, IT service intelligence, enterprise security
-- Zooming in and out re-executes the search, click and dragging does not

-# Components
+## Splunk components
 - Indexer: process and index data, includes license meter
 - Search head: search indexed data
 - Forwarder: send data